 If your first contribution is a conversion from a traditional IRA to a Roth IRA, the five year period begins with the year in which the conversion was made from the traditional IRA.
 If your first contribution is a regular contribution, the five year period begins with the year for which the contribution was made.
 You may maintain only one Roth IRA plan which accepts regular contributions and conversions.
 Additional contributions or conversions in subsequent years will not start the running of another five year period for purposes of determining whether or not you have received a "Qualified Distribution".
-If the entire Roth IRA contributions are made, the 5-year aging period does not start over when future contributions are made.
+If the entire Roth IRA account balance is distributed before any other Roth IRA contributions are made, the 5-year aging period does not start over when future contributions are made.